Getting into the Morning Pages

 unsplash-morning-pages.png

-I was in high school when the book was written and I remember seeing copies in my friends’ hands throughout college.
-The spiritual aspect of the book didn’t appeal to me at the time, so I passed up the opportunity to give it try.
+I was in high school when the book was written, and I remember seeing copies in my friends’ hands throughout college.
+The spiritual aspect of the book didn’t appeal to me at the time, so I passed up the opportunity to give it a try.

-Then the second morning arrived, I started writing, then paused mid-page.
-Wait, there much be more guidance, there must be more instruction, so let me find it.
-I flipped through the book and realised nope, that’s pretty much it —Write.
+Then, the second morning arrived.
+I started writing and then paused mid-page.
+Wait, there must be more guidance and more instruction, so let me find it.
+I flipped through the book and realised, nope, that’s pretty much it —Write.
 Fill three pages and see what comes up.

 Making the unconscious conscious